Kiszuriwalilibori/Portfolio_Archiwalne_2/readme.md

 ### To do

-- jquery inview and IE support
+- jquery inview and IE support, smooth change of font size and few margins